Bnjackson/Js-Clock/README.md

 # Js-Clock
-Clock built using JS and CSS.
+Clock built using JS and CSS from wesbos 30 day vanilla JS coding challenge.